MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-revoscalepy-linear-regression-model.md

 ## Import libraries and functions

-Paste in the following statements:
+Paste in the following statements.
+In the Python shell, you get better results if you paste statements individually.

 ```
+import revoscalepy
+import os
+import pandas

 from revoscalepy import RxComputeContext, RxXdfData
 from revoscalepy import rx_lin_mod, rx_predict, rx_summary
 from revoscalepy import RxOptions, rx_import

 from pandas import Categorical
-import os

 ```

 ## Create a data source object

 The data is retrieved locally from sample .xdf files included in Machine Learning Server.
 In this step, set the file path and then create a data source object to load the data.
 The sample data provides airline delays over a given time period, for multiple airlines.

-    sample_data_path = revoscalepy.RxOptions.get_option("sampleDataDir")
+    sample_data_path = RxOptions.get_option("sampleDataDir")

-    data_source = revoscalepy.RxXdfData(os.path.join(sample_data_path, "AirlineDemoSmall.xdf"))
+    data_source = RxXdfData(os.path.join(sample_data_path, "AirlineDemoSmall.xdf"))

-## Create a linear regression models
+## Create a linear regression model

 You can model the relationship between dependent and independent variables.
 In this step, the duration of a delay is captured for each day of the week.
-If the variables are independent, we should see a straight line.
+If we plotted this dadta, and the variables are independent, we should see a straight line.

     linmod_local = revoscalepy.rx_lin_mod("ArrDelay ~ DayOfWeek", data = data_source)